mycontroller-org/documentation/content/en/docs/quick-installation/_index.md

 weight: 3
 ---

-MyController.org 2.x can be installed in different way.
+MyController.org 2.x can be installed in different way.<br>
-Here we are going to focus **all-in-one** setup.<br>
-all-in-one is the common setup suits for most of the users

 If the quick installation is not fulfil your requirements follow [advanced Installation guide](/docs/advanced-installation/)<br>
-To know more about all-in-one setup [follow this guide](/docs/overview/#all-in-one-bundle-and-setup)
+To know more about server setup [follow this guide](/docs/overview/#server-bundle-and-setup)

 ## Prerequisites
-Prerequisites to setup MyController all-in-one
+Prerequisites to setup MyController server
 * [InfluxDB Installation Guide](/docs/getting-started/install-influxdb)
 * Optional
   * [Mosquitto Installation Guide](/docs/getting-started/install-mosquitto)